 Crazy fast licks, not the easiest of chord shapes, palm-muting with the thumbpick, and intimidating percussion effects throughout the song – Any inexperienced player is bound to have spasms should he dare to try this one.

 4. Big Love – Lindsey Buckingham

 Big Love is one of the fingerstyle songs I learned, and I’m grateful for that.

 In my opinion, the tricky bit to this song is the thumb playing in continual 4/4 rhythm, for the majority of the song.
-So be sure to practice your thumb independence, as there is lot of melody, chord changes, and arpeggios going along with the 4/4 thumb pattern.
+So make sure to practice your thumb independence, as there are a lot of melodies, chord changes, and arpeggios going along with the 4/4 thumb pattern.